NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/verification/desktop/quoFEM/InterpointDistances.rst

 .. literalinclude:: ghosh.py
    :language: python

-The second a tcl script to be named ghosh.tcl.
+The second a tcl script to be named ``ghosh.tcl``.
 It is to be used with the OpenSees FEM application.

 .. literalinclude:: ghosh.tcl
    :language: tcl